-Date Dear Parent/Guardian University of Alabama in Hunts will be working with a variety of classroom activities.
-As part of my teacher education electronic teaching portfolio.
-I .
-I am a student teacher candidate from The sville.
-Throughout the next (provide time span) weeks, I I will be taking pictures and/or videos of a to represent teaching experiences during my internship.
-In program requirements, I am expected to develop am would like to be able to include these pictures and/or a my electronic portfolio.
-I would appreciate your y have your child in them. my ability to meet state and uni- present in my professional portf would remain my personal prop ould be included in my electronic portfolio to provide evidence of versity standards and would "bring to life" the documents I folio.
-All students will remain anonymous and all documentation verty only to be used for educational purposes associated with the my professional teaching portfolio.
-Please check the appropriate sta cooperating teacher's name. tement, sign, and return the letter to: purposes and for the photograph understand that the photos may child to be photographed and/or videotaped for educational as to be included in the candidate's electronic portfolio.
-I be posted on the UAH College of Education's website. onic portfolio will be available only on the UAH campus.
-I do not give permission f for my child to be photographed for any reason.
-I do not give permission f for my child to be videotaped for any reason.
-Student's Name School Teacher's Name Signature of parent/guardian Date Sincerely, Name:UAH Student Intern

-COLLEGE OF EDUCATION, THE UNIVERSITY OF ALABAMA IN HUNTSVILLE, 2016
+Date Dear Parent/Guardian My name is I am a stude University of Alabama in Huntsville.
+Throughout the next working with I will be tak classroom activities to represent teaching experiences during education program requirements, I am expected to develop would like to be able to include these pictures and/or video electronic portfolio.
+I would appreciate your permission to them. ring pictures and/or ving my internship.
+As am electronic teachings of classroom activities ideos of a variety of part of my teacher ng portfolio.
+I ties in my These pictures and/or videos would be included in my electing ability to meet state and university standards and would in my professional portfolio.
+All students will remain anon remain my personal property only to be used for education education program and my professional teaching portfolio. d "bring to life" the daymous and all documal purposes associated ocuments I present nentation would Please check the appropriate statement, sign, and return the e letter to: cooperatin g teacher's name.
+I grant permission for my child to be photographed purposes and for the photographs to be included in the candunderstand that the photos may be posted on the UAH Collaboration that the candidate's electronic portfolio will be available only of didate's electronic po lege of Education's w rtfolio.
+I I do not give permission for my child to be photogra aphed for any reason.
+I do not give permission for my child to be videotar ped for any reason.
+Student's NameName Teacher's Signature of parent/guardian Date Sincerely, Name: UAH Studen nt Intern COLLEGE OF EDUCATION.
+THE UNIVERSITY OF ALABAMA IN HUNTSVILL E. 2016